 What are catalytic liners?

-Catalytic ovens (those fitted with catalytic liners) are a type of self-cleaning oven.
-Made from enamel, they are designed to absorb grease and create a non-stick surface for food spills.
+Ovens fitted with catalytic liners are the most common type of self-cleaning oven.
+Made from specially prepared, porous enamel, they are designed to absorb grease and create a non-stick surface for food spills.

 Catalytic liners are sometimes called “continuous cleaning” because they tend to look clean even after regular use.
-That’s because messes are actually being absorbed into the treated surface of the liner.
+That’s because food waste and spills are absorbed into the surface of the liner.

 How do you use catalytic liners?